-

 Christine Drinnan

 I feel that working with FNSB is the next step in this journey.
-In doing so, I can support Educational Assistants to have a stronger voice in conversations about education at the ground level and be a part of a team that looks at various ways to be in service to learners and families.
+In doing so, I can support Educational Assistants in having a stronger voice in conversations about education at the ground level and be part of a team that explores various ways to serve Learners and families.

-I am looking forward to a year of listening to the needs of schools and communities, and leaning into a person-centered, strength-based uncovers that uncovers each individual’s superpowers.
+I am looking forward to a year of listening to the needs of schools and communities, and leaning into a person-centred, strength-based approach that uncovers each individual’s superpowers.